moophat/personal-assistant-onecore/README.md

-# CLI LLM PoC
+# Personal Assistant - One Core

-A command-line interface for interacting with Large Language Models via OpenRouter API.
+Multi-interface LLM assistant with "One Core, Many Mouths" architecture.
 Features hot-reload configuration, multi-turn conversation memory, and comprehensive debugging tools.
+Currently supports CLI adapter with plans for TUI and other interfaces.

 ## Features